Veturi: 2000s

-Veteran director K. Viswanath referred to him as brother.
-Director Sekhar Kammula referred to him as his guru.
-Actor, writer and director Tanikella Bharani referred to him as a manifestation of Saraswati in male form.
-Acclaimed director Mani Ratnam, who worked with him for Geetaanjali, praised him as one of the best he has come across.

-Veturi was very flexible with remunerations while working with young and upcoming artists, which made him very approachable and close to almost every director and producer.

 Awards and honors

 Veturi received several national and regional awards for his contributions to literature and films.
 He has been conferred an honorary Doctorate in the 23rd convocation of Acharya Nagarjuna University.
 In 2007, he received the Jandhyala Memorial Award.

 National Awards

 He got the National Film Award for Best Lyrics for the song "Ralipoye Puvva" (రాలిపోయె పువ్వా) in the film Matrudevobhava, making him the second Telugu film lyricist to achieve the distinction after the revolutionary poet, Sri Sri.
 In 2006, he declared that he would return the National Award if Telugu is not given the status of Classical Language by the Government of India.
 In 2008, the Government of India declared Telugu as a classical language.

 Filmfare Awards

 He received filmfare award for the song, Uppongele Godavari (ఉప్పొంగెలే గోదావరి) in the 2006 movie, Godavari.
 In 2008, he received the Filmfare Lifetime Achievement Award.